wille/vite-preload/README.md

 # vite-preload

-This plugin will significantly speed up your server rendered vite application by preloading async modules and stylesheets as early as possible and help you avoiding Flash Of Unstyled Content (FOUC) by including stylesheets from async modules in the initial HTML.
+This plugin will significantly speed up your server rendered Vite application by preloading dynamically imported React components and their stylesheets as early as possible.
+It will also ensure that the stylesheet of the lazy component is included in the initial HTML to avoid a Flash Of Unstyled Content (FOUC).

 Similar to [loadable-components](https://loadable-components.com/) but built for Vite.